jaredpar/jaredpar.github.io/_posts/2008-06-02-rantpack-update.md

 Features

-  * Added a way to shim Immutable collections to non-immutable interfaces to increase the level of interoperability.??
-The collections are still immutable and throw an exception whenever one of the mutable APIs are called.??
+  * Added a way to shim Immutable collections to non-immutable interfaces to increase the level of interoperability.
+The collections are still immutable and throw an exception whenever one of the mutable APIs are called.
 However if the collection is used in an immutable fashion, such as data binding, CollectionUtility.Create* can be used to quickly create a wrapper

     var q = ImmutableStack<int>.Empty;